MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-flat-file-disassembly-using-a-header-and-trailer.md

 ---
-title: "Walkthrough: Flat File Disassembly Using a Header and Trailer | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Walkthrough: Flat File Disassembly Using a Header and Trailer | Microsoft Docs"
+description: Use the Flat File Schema wizard to create a header schema, trailer schema, and body schema, and then disassemble a flat file in BizTalk Server ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"